Skip to main content

 Example:

-Customer name, summary of the issue, and booking number if mentioned
+Client name, summary of the issue, and booking number if mentioned

-Essential for Any Business
+Essential for any business

 • Booking/order confirmation — for hotels, restaurants, services